Skip to content

 After a Water Loss: Mold Prevention Window

 Mold can begin colonizing wet materials in as little as 24 to 48 hours.
-If your property has had a burst pipe, sump pump failure, appliance leak, or Sound-shore storm flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
+The Norwalk River valley regularly rises after heavy rain, the same corridor that flooded catastrophically in 1955, and homes in Broad River near the Silvermine River junction, along the Five Mile River in West Norwalk, and across the low harbor streets of South Norwalk see repeated water intrusion.
+Whether the cause is a burst pipe in an older galvanized supply line, a sump pump failure, an appliance leak, or river and Sound-shore flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
 If the water event is recent, our water damage restoration and mold teams coordinate so you are not managing two contractors.

 How Mold Remediation Works in Connecticut